 Black Cumin or Nigella Oil (also called black caraway, kalonji)

 I won’t lie to you.
 This stuff is strong and it tastes strong but the benefits are incredible!
 If ever you have wanted something that addresses a bunch of stuff at the same time – this is your miracle juice!
 It fights off some of the nastiest bacteria – some which have become antimicrobial-resistant.
-Things like staphylococcus, tuberculosis, influenza, gonorrhoea and of course good old candida.
+Things like staphylococcus, tuberculosis, influenza, gonorrhea and of course good old candida.
 The reason it is so powerful against these is the key phytochemicals found within the nigella seed – namely Thymoquinone and Thymol.
-These key phytochemicals fight off moulds, fungi and bacteria.
+These key phytochemicals fight off molds, fungi, and bacteria.

 What is even more cool about Nigella Seed oil is that these same constituents also fight free radicals and preserve some of our most important enzymes, namely glutathione peroxidase and glutathione-S-transferase.
 For those of you, who have joined my REACH beyond Endo program, you know that these are key within the detoxification processes within the liver.

 This is really a secret formula for health and I put a splash of it on my food as often as I can.
 My favorite way to have it is in some lightly steamed spinach with salt & pepper.

 Moringa (also called Ben oil tree)